mcMMO-Dev/mcmmo-wiki-repo/skills/alchemy.md

 title: Alchemy
 description: View information about the mcMMO Skill Alchemy.
 published: true
-date: 2022-07-16T21:46:19.551Z
+date: 2022-08-08T16:29:35.952Z
-tags: skills, alchemy
+tags: alchemy, skills
 editor: markdown
 dateCreated: 2022-07-16T21:46:19.551Z
 ---

 # Alchemy

+> nossr50 plans on reworking/rewriting the entirety of Alchemy in 2.2, due to difficulties with the current code.
+{.is-warning}

 Alchemy is about brewing potions.
 It provides a speed increase in the potion brew time, as well as the addition of new (previously) unobtainable potions.

 ## XP Gain

-To gain XP in this skill you need to brew potions.

-## How does Catalysis work?
+Experience in Alchemy is gained by successfully crafting potions and by adding additional ingredients to existing potions.

+## Passive Sub-Skills

+### Catalysis

 Catalysis speeds of the brewing process, with a max speed of 4x at level 1000.
 This ability is unlocked at level 100 by default.

-## How does Concoctions work?
+### Concoctions

 Concoctions allows brewing of more potions with custom ingredients.
 Which special ingredients are unlocked is determined by your Rank.
 There are 8 ranks to unlock.